 Their most recent project is an original multi-cultural program, titled “Folk Music of Classical Composers”.
 Featured composers are Sibelius, Copland, de Falla, Bartok, Mamiya, and Chopin.
 All of these composers are widely known for integrating the traditional folk music of their heritage into classical music, and bringing spotlights to the underrepresented cultures throughout Western Music history.
 The duo hopes to offer diverse and cross-cultural experience to the audience, and show how cultures, although different from one another, can speak to every one of us with a sense of belonging, comfort, and nostalgia.

 Jesse Nummelin is a native of Stevens Point, Wisconsin.
-He started Suzuki cello at age three with the Aber Suzuki Center for the Arts and performed with the Suzuki Chamber Ensemble under Mr. David Becker from 2004-2008.
+He started Suzuki cello at age three with the Aber Suzuki Center for the Arts and performed with the Suzuki Chamber Ensemble under Mr. David Becker.
 Jesse later went on to complete a Bachelor of Arts in cello performance at the University of Wisconsin – Stevens Point and then a Masters of Music at Arizona State where he worked as Teaching Assistant to Professor Thomas Landschoot.

-He has taught cello to people of all ages and backgrounds through various programs and private studios.
 He served as a faculty of cello at the Aber Suzuki Center for the Arts at the University of Wisconsin – Stevens Point in 2016.
 Jesse currently lives in Mound, MN and teaches cello at the St. Paul Conservatory of Music and Mount Olivet School of Music.

 © 2021 Rie Tanaka – All Rights Reserved